 - Prevention – We use a number of preventative measures to stop ASB from happening.
 This includes carrying out inspections and being clear about our approach when a resident first move in.

-- Intervention – If you have reported ASB, our first step is to assess the impact this is having on you after which we will create an action plan with you.
+- Intervention – If you have reported ASB, our first step is to assess the impact this is having on you after which we will create an action plan together.
 The plan includes actions for both you and us.
-We will ask you to keep a record of incidents and ask you to contact the Police in an emergency.
-Once we have looked into your complaint there are a number of options.
-What intervention we use will depend on the type of ASB reported.
-Sometimes we may not be able to solve the problem alone and this may require a multi-agency approach with for example the police, supporting agencies and Environmental Health (noise nuisance).
+We will ask you to keep a record of incidents and ask you to contact the Police in an emergency, especially when criminal behaviour is involved.
+Once we have investigated your complaint we will decide how best to respond.
+Our response will be proportionate to the type of ASB reported.
+Sometimes we may not be able to solve the problem alone and this may require a multi-agency approach with, for example the police, social services, and Environmental Health (statutory noise nuisance).

-- Legal action – If it continues and there are no other options for stopping it we will take legal action.
-We will support you and witnesses through the process and work with our partners to get a successful result.
+- Legal action – If the ASB continues despite early intervention, we will take legal action if evidence supports that it is reasonable to do so.
+We will support you and witnesses through the process and work with our partners to make the necessary application to the County Court.

 What Mount Green will do about ASB:

-- Offer support and guidance to victims of anti-social behaviour, working with the police, local councils or community partners when necessary
+- Offer support and guidance to victims of ASB, for example, by carrying out risk assessments and/or making referrals to support coaching, working with the police, local councils or community partners when necessary

 - Ask victims or witnesses of ASB to report incidents to the appropriate agency as well as Mount Green.
 We will also ask you to provide evidence, such as a diary that captures nature and frequency or noise recordings, as part of our investigations